zolamk/trust/docs/hooks/login-hook.md

 Trust hook calls will contain an `Authorization` header containing a JSON Web Token signed with the configured key, more information on [JWT configuration](../configuration/jwt.md).

+Starting from version `0.4.1` Trust will also set a cookie containing a JSON Web Token signed with the configured key, the cookies name is determined by [access_token_cookie_name](../configuration/README.md#accesstokencookiename) configuration

 #### Sample Authorization Header

 ```